 (b) Across subsystems.

-The skills in high demand in SLES range from specialist power system design and integration needs to generic communication and management.
+Despite the varied context of the case studies, a common set of skills likely to become scarce in SLES was identified.
+The skills in high demand in SLES range from specialist power system design and integration to generic communication and management.

 Theme Lead: Ruzanna Chitchyan